-The best way to get started knitting is with the right tools and supplies.
-Knowing what you need to get started is an essential first step!
-I’ll help you make your very own knitting starter kit.
+Start knitting with the right tools and supplies.
+Knowing what you need is essential!
+I’ll help you make a knitting starter kit.

-Here’s a list of the knitting supplies that every knitter needs to start knitting.
+Here’s a list of knitting supplies every knitter needs for knitting.

 What Do I Need To Start Knitting?